-Black-ish follows Dre and Rainbow (aka Bow) Johnson, their four children, and Dre’s parents as they navigate the winding road of life as an upper-middle-class black family.
+Black-ish follows Dre and Rainbow (aka Bow) Johnson, their four children, and Dre’s parents as they navigate the winding road of life as an upper-middle-class Black family.
 Bow, played by actress Tracee Ellis Ross, is a funny, strong, ambitious mother and doctor.
 As she continues to explore what motherhood looks like to her throughout the show, I’ve had some inspiring takeaways that I think all mothers can relate to.
+Read on for five motherhood lessons I’ve learned from Tracee Ellis Ross on Black-ish.

 1. Being a working mom (with minimal guilt!) is possible